keyboard_arrow_up

 The History of Nickel

 Nickel has been used for thousands of years; we have traced back the use of nickel metal back to 3500 BC in Syria, when some of their bronzes contained at least 2% nickel.
 Other ancient accounts of nickel are found in Chinese manuscripts written between 1700 and 1400 BC, which describe "white copper" (cupronickel).
 It is possible that China was the source of cupronickel used in the 2nd century BC to mint coins for the Bactrian kings Agathocles, Euthydemus II and Pantaleon.
-Because nickel ore is easily mistaken for silver ore, and it was not officially identified and isolated as an element until 1751 by Swedish chemist Axel Cronstedt.
-Before then, those who used nickel were doing so unwittingly.
+Because nickel ore is easily mistaken for silver ore, and it was not officially identified and isolated as an element until 1751 by Swedish chemist Axel Cronstedt, people were using nickel-bearing materials long before they understood the metal scientifically.

 Though nickel wasn’t officially discovered until the late 18th century, it got its name back in the 15th century.
 Its name comes from the Saxon term "Kupfernickel," which means "Devil’s copper."
-It earned this off-putting name from miners, who thought the metal, which is reddish-brown like copper, was 1) too hard to mine and 2) poisonous.
-Yes, the miners were being poisoned!
-However, it was not the nickel that was doing it, but arsenic.
+It earned this off-putting name from miners, who thought the metal, which is reddish-brown like copper, was too hard to mine and poisonous.
+Yes, the miners were being poisoned, but the arsenic in the ore was the real cause rather than the nickel itself.
+That early confusion is one reason nickel has such a distinctive history among industrial metals, nonferrous alloys, and mined material resources.

 Early the following century, scientists discovered stainless steels.
 Quickly, they found the alloy greatly benefited from the addition of nickel.
-This is because nickel adds high temperature resistance and corrosion resistance.
-To this day, many grades of stainless steel contain nickel.
+This is because nickel adds high temperature resistance, corrosion resistance, toughness, and long-term durability.
+To this day, many grades of stainless steel contain nickel, and nickel alloys can now be found in chemical plants, jet engines, marine systems, power generation equipment, process vessels, and other demanding applications where long-term material performance matters.

 Benefits of Nickel

 Nickel is a great metal for many reasons.
 First, as compared to other metal materials, nickel offers more toughness, better corrosion resistance, a wider range of temperature resistance, and a variety of special electronic and magnetic properties.
-Second, nickel products have long working lives, with averages being between 25 and 35 years.
-In addition, nickel production is relatively low cost and energy efficient.
-Another aspect of nickel’s sustainability is its recyclability.
-Nickel and nickel alloys are one of the most heavily recycled materials in the world.
-In fact, it is estimated that half of the nickel content of any given stainless steel product today comes from recycled materials.
+Second, nickel products have long working lives, with averages often ranging from decades when the material is matched properly to the application.
+In addition, nickel production can support efficient material use, and another aspect of nickel’s sustainability is its recyclability.
+Nickel and nickel alloys are among the most heavily recycled materials in the world.
+In fact, it is estimated that a large share of the nickel content of many modern stainless steel products comes from recycled materials.

 Nickel also has far reaching socio-economic benefits.
 For example, many important elements of human life are dependent on the performance of nickel-containing products.
-Such elements include: clean drinking water, food, power and heat, medicines and electronics.
-Often, nickel is the only material that can play its role.
-In addition, nickel is known as an "enabling technology" that helps users create new industries, products, jobs and benefits, and deliver improved performances in a wide range of sectors.
-For instance, nickel production provides jobs from work in the plant to maintaining public nickel-based products.
+Such elements include clean drinking water, food, power and heat, medicines, transportation, electronics, and industrial processing systems.
+Often, nickel is the material buyers turn to when they need a balance of corrosion protection, strength, fabricability, and long service life.
+In addition, nickel is known as an enabling technology that helps users create new industries, products, jobs and benefits while delivering improved performance in a wide range of sectors.
+If you are comparing nickel alloys for marine hardware, chemical handling, battery components, or heat-resistant equipment, those performance traits usually shape the final purchasing decision.

 Production Process of Nickel